flowable/flowable-examples/async-history/async-history-jms-jta-cfg/README.md

 }
 ```

-And lastly, the JMS connections also must partake in the JTA transactions:
+Lastly, the JMS connections also must participate in the JTA transactions:

 ```java
 @Bean(initMethod = "init", destroyMethod = "close")